LavinWong/Themis/README.md

 ## Cite

-If you find this repo to be useful, please cite our paper.
-Thank you.
+If you find our paper helps your research, we would appreciate citations to the following paper:
 ```
 @inproceedings{wang2025towards,
   title={Towards Fair Graph Learning without Demographic Information},